Ar-zz-duboy/Arduboy/README.md

 Select the **Leonardo** board as the target platform.

 ### Examples
-Examples games and source can be found in the `examples` directory.
+Example games and source can be found in the `examples` directory.

 #### Playing Examples
 Find and play an example by opening it through the Arduino IDE, compiling, and uploading the example to the Arduboy.